abaldeweg/cms-businesscard/README.md

 You can make use of [Markdown](https://daringfireball.net/projects/markdown/syntax) and HTML.

 Include an image.
-Please, refer with an relative path (`./` in the following example) to the image.

 ```markdown
 ![Description](./image.png)
 ```

+Please, refer with a relative path (`./` in the following example) to the image.

 For more details on VuePress have a look at the [VuePress documentation](https://v1.vuepress.vuejs.org/).